gmac/sass-thematic/README.md

 ## Upgrading to v2.x

-While the v2.x framework has mostly the same API as the v0.x series, internal operations of the tool have changed significantly, thus meriting the major version bump.
-Potentially breaking changes:
+The v2.x API has changed significantly to better support selecting a workflow.
+Breaking changes:

+ - Smaller API, tailored via options.
+Tree pruning no longer happens by default.
- - Webpack integration broken out.
-Webpack plugins shall independently wrap this module.
+ - Webpack integration removed.
+Webpack plugins should independently wrap this module.
  - Upgrades to Gonzales-PE latest, and adjusts implementation to match new parsing operations.

 ## API

 SassThematic provides the following API.
-All methods take roughly the same options, which are fully [outlined below](#full-api-options).
-As of v1.x, all methods have sync and async implementations.
+All methods take similar options, which are fully [outlined below](#full-api-options).

 ### parseAST
 - **thematic.parseAST( options, callback )**